List of Marvel Comics characters: M: Major Domo

 Major Domo is a character appearing in American comic books published by Marvel Comics.
-He first appeared in Longshot #4 (September 1985) and was created by Ann Nocenti and Arthur Adams.
+He first appeared in Longshot #4 (September 1985), and was created by Ann Nocenti and Arthur Adams.

-Major Domo is a Mojoverse android who is Mojo's sarcastic personal assistant.
+Major Domo is a Mojoverse android who is Mojo's personal assistant.
 He was first seen when Mojo gets word that Longshot and his fellow slaves have rebelled against Mojo.